 Law firms require unique accounting software that does more than general bookkeeping.
 Law firm bookkeeping software also must handle client trust accounts (CTAs), including interest on lawyers’ trust accounts (IOLTAs) They have to track time and expenses spent on cases meticulously and maintain detailed records to properly bill the client.
 Legal accounting software is designed to help lawyers manage their revenue efficiently, improve their billing process, and gain valuable insight into their financial health.
 We reviewed numerous accounting software options to identify the best all-in-one solutions as well as some law firm integrations for popular bookkeeping programs.

-- PCLaw: Best overall all-in-one law firm accounting software
+- PCLaw: Best overall all-in-one law firm accounting software.

-- TimeSolv: Best integration for law firms that use Xero
+- TimeSolv: Best integration for law firms that use Xero accounting software

 - Zola Suite: Best for law firms seeking a less expensive all-in-one cloud-based solution

 - Billing system: The billing system must track time and expenses by client job and service code.
 Billing rates should be allowed to vary by service code and employee.
 Employees should be able to track and report time and expenses while away from the office.
-Finally, the billing system should generate professional looking invoices that can be printed or emailed.
+Finally, the billing system should generate professional-looking invoices that can be printed or emailed.

 - Practice management: You also might like practice management features integrated with your accounting and billing systems.
 Common features include client portals, secure communications, document management, calendars with integrated time tracking, and matter dashboards with links to all relevant parties, documents, time, expenses, and invoices.